machine learning +

 Four ToolNode error handling configurations ready

-When handle_tool_errors=True, the LLM receives the actual error text.
-If it tried to divide by zero, it gets “Cannot divide by zero” and can reformulate.
-This self-correction loop is one of the most powerful patterns in agent design.
+With handle_tool_errors=True, the LLM gets the raw error text.
+If it tried to divide by zero, it reads “Cannot divide by zero” and can try a different call.
+This self-fixing loop is one of the most powerful tricks in agent design.

-What happens when retries fail and fallbacks fail too?
-Graceful degradation means your agent still provides something useful, even if it can’t deliver the full answer.
+What happens when retries run out and fallbacks fail too?
+Graceful degradation means your agent still offers something useful, even if it cannot deliver the full answer.

-Level 1 — Retry and succeed.
-The operation fails, retries, and eventually works.
-The user never notices.
+Tier 1 — Retry and win.
+The call fails, retries, and gets through.
+The user never knows anything went wrong.

-Level 3 — Acknowledge and guide.
+Tier 3 — Be honest and guide.
 Nothing works.
-The agent explains what happened and suggests next steps.
+The agent tells the user what happened and suggests next steps.

 class DegradationState(TypedDict):